Also Urges Trump Administration to be Vigilant When Dealing with Russians

 Meacham said responsible reporting of the facts – the truth — is more important than ever.

 “Bizarrely, we are in a kind of golden age of reporting,” he said.
 “There’s no better time to be a journalist, but the audience may or may not be impervious to having their minds changed.”

 Their induction ceremonies were held in the Church of St. Mary the Virgin, Aldermanbury, also home of the National Churchill Museum.
 Senior Fellow and Winston Churchill’s granddaughter, Edwina Sandys M.B.E., a noted artist and sculptor, bestowed the honor to the new inductees.

-In addition to Petraeus and Meacham, other inductees were: William “Bill” Roedy, former Chairman and CEO of MTV Networks International; Richard C. Marsh, longtime President of the Winston Churchill Society of Michigan; Lee Pollock, former Executive Director of the Churchill Centre and Trustee of the International Churchill Society; Duncan Sandys, the great grandson of Sir Winston Churchill and past Lord Mayor of Westminster; Dr. Benjamin Ola.
-Akande, President of Westminster College; and, Harold B. “Hal” Oakley, Chair of the Westminster College Board of Trustees and Trustee of the International Churchill Society.
+In addition to Petraeus and Meacham, other inductees were: William “Bill” Roedy, former Chairman and CEO of MTV Networks International; Richard C. Marsh, longtime President of the Winston Churchill Society of Michigan; Lee Pollock, former Executive Director of the Churchill Centre and Trustee of the International Churchill Society; Duncan Sandys, the great grandson of Sir Winston Churchill and past Lord Mayor of Westminster; and Harold B. “Hal” Oakley, Chair of the Westminster College Board of Trustees and Trustee of the International Churchill Society.

 The Association of Churchill Fellows, founded in 1969, is an honorary society of people dedicated to the development and use of the National Churchill Museum at Westminster College, where, in 1946, Sir Winston Churchill was given an honorary degree and delivered his historic “Iron Curtain” speech.